Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: The Steerability--Decodability Inversion

-A natural follow-up question: when FV steering succeeds, does it \emph{create} logit-lens-readable information at downstream layers?
-We apply the logit lens to post-steering activations and compute the delta from zero-shot readings.
-This reveals a striking model-family divergence.
+A natural follow-up: when FV steering succeeds, does it \emph{create} logit-lens-readable information at downstream layers?
+We apply the logit lens to post-steering activations and compute the delta from zero-shot readings (Figure~\ref{fig:dual_mechanism}).

-\textbf{Llama/Gemma: near-zero delta.} For ``steerable-not-readable'' tasks on Llama/Gemma, FV injection barely changes the logit lens reading.
-On Llama Base first\_letter, the maximum post-steering top-10 accuracy is $0.035$ across all templates and layers---essentially zero.
-On Llama Base country\_capital, max post-steering readability is $0.078$---near floor.
-The FV steers the final output without leaving a trace in the logit lens at intermediate layers, consistent with the FV operating through a non-representational channel (attention reweighting, MLP gating, or a subspace orthogonal to $W_U$).
+\paragraph{Llama and Gemma: near-zero delta on steerable-not-decodable tasks.} For tasks in the steerable-not-decodable cell on Llama and Gemma, FV injection barely changes the logit-lens reading.
+On Llama Base \texttt{first\_letter}, max post-steering top-10 accuracy across templates and layers is 0.035---essentially zero; on Llama Base \texttt{country\_capital}, max is 0.078, near floor.
+The FV steers the final output without leaving a trace in the logit lens at intermediate layers, consistent with operating through a non-representational channel (attention reweighting, MLP gating, or a subspace orthogonal to $W_U$).

-\textbf{Mistral: massive delta.} For the same category of tasks on Mistral, FVs massively rewrite internal representations.
-On Mistral IT object\_color, the FV causes logit lens readability to jump from $0.012$ to $0.918$ (T7), a delta of $+0.906$.
-On Mistral IT antonym, delta reaches $+0.895$.
-The FV doesn't just steer output---it rewrites intermediate representations so thoroughly that the logit lens can now decode the correct answer at $>90$\% accuracy.
+\paragraph{Mistral: massive delta.} For the analogous category of tasks on Mistral, FVs massively rewrite internal representations.
+On Mistral Instruct \texttt{object\_color}, FV injection causes logit-lens readability to jump from 0.012 (zero-shot) to 0.918, a delta of $+0.906$; on Mistral Instruct \texttt{antonym}, delta reaches $+1.000$.
+The FV does not just steer the output---it rewrites intermediate representations thoroughly enough that the logit lens can now decode the correct answer at $>$90\% accuracy.

-\textbf{Delta magnitude as a predictor.} Post-steering logit lens delta correlates strongly with IID steering accuracy ($r = 0.61$--$0.88$ across models, $p < 0.05$ on all), far exceeding the predictive power of cosine alignment ($r < 0.20$ within-task).
-This suggests that what matters for FV steering is not how similar source and target FVs are, but how strongly the source FV perturbs the model's internal representations.
+\paragraph{Delta magnitude as a predictor.} Post-steering delta correlates strongly with IID steering accuracy ($r = 0.52$--$0.88$ across 6 models, $p < 0.05$ on all), far exceeding the predictive power of cosine alignment ($|r| < 0.20$ within-task).
+What matters for FV steering is not how similar source and target FVs are, but how strongly the source FV perturbs the model's internal representations.
+This asymmetry resonates with circuit-level work distinguishing MLPs (writing in vocabulary space~\citep{geva2022transformer}) from attention (routing rather than writing~\citep{geva2023dissecting}).